Panasonic GH4 vs Canon 200D

 - More affordable: Was introduced into a lower priced category (63 percent cheaper at launch).

 - More modern: Reflects 3 years and 4 months of technical progress since the GH4 launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the 200D emerges as the winner of the match-up (11 : 9 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the GH4 emerges as the winner of the contest (13 : 11 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.